MURE: Minority Undergraduate Laboratory Research Experience

 This is your chance to do research for pay while investigating various fields of study.
 If you are a minority student, MURE can offer you a low-risk chance to do research before making any life changing decisions about your major.
 If you are an undergraduate Penn State student planning on being here for at least one more year, MURE offers you a way to enhance your research skills as well as provide an avenue where you can learn more about your major.
 MURE provides students with a learning experience that closely resembles how science and engineering are done in the real world.

-If you are a freshman, sophomore, or junior and an underrepresented minority student (African-American, Hispanic, Native American, Pacific Islander Only) at Penn State majoring in Science, Earth and Mineral Sciences, Education, Engineering, Health and Human Development, Liberal Arts (Psychology or Anthropology) or currently in DUS, you may apply to the MURE program.
+If you are a freshman, sophomore, or junior and an underrepresented minority student (African-American, Hispanic, Native American, Pacific Islander Only) at Penn State majoring in science, technology, engineering, or math, or currently in DUS, you may apply to the MURE program.
 Also, you must be a U.S. citizen, and be able to work at least five hours a week in the lab.
 Please note: U.S. citizenship is required.

 MURE is a one-year research experience program.
-Upon selection, research occurs in the Spring and Fall semesters (summer semester is optional).
-A $400 stipend is provided both Spring and Fall semesters.
+Upon selection, research occurs in the Spring and Fall semesters of 2016 (summer semester is optional).
+A $500 stipend is provided both Spring and Fall semesters (total of $1,000).

 During your MURE assignment, you will work closely with a research team, which normally consists of a Penn State faculty member as well as several graduate students.
 You will learn the language of research and how to use high-tech equipment.
 You will also learn how to work safely and efficiently in the laboratory.
 You will attend lab meetings, participate in discussions, prepare posters as well as collect data.
 You may even have the opportunity to attend professional conferences or travel off-site to do field work.
 You will also find out how those physics and chemistry formulas you learned in class are useful in research.